-The landscape in this part of the Great Karoo has been eroded over time, the once deeply buried Beaufort Group mudstones and sandstones and the dolerite intrusions having been exposed to form the present-day Karoo landscape (Map 4).
+The landscape in this part of the Great Karoo has been eroded over time, the once deeply buried Beaufort Group mudstones and sandstones, and the dolerite intrusions having been exposed to form the present-day Karoo landscape (Map 4).

-The regional plateau is characterised by horizontal sills and dykes of erosion-resistant dolerite forming steep slopes in places, boulder-strewn mesas and flat-topped koppies that are the main scenic features of the study area.
+Horizontal sills and dykes of erosion-resistant dolerite form steep slopes in places, with boulder-strewn mesas and flat-topped koppies being the main scenic features of the study area.
 The gentler, lower hillslopes and plains consist of more easily weathered mudstone, with occasional narrow ledges of harder sandstone.
-The flattish plains are at around 1400-1500 m elevation, and the dolerite ridges and mesas around 1600 m elevation in the study area (Map 3).
+The flattish plains are at around 1400-1500m elevation, and the dolerite ridges and mesas around 1600m elevation in the study area (Map 3).